Arkansas State vs. Texas State NCAA Football Odds, Plays and Insights | November 27, 2021

 Texas State Stats and Trends

-- The Bobcats have turned the ball over 20 times this season, three more turnovers than the Red Wolves have forced (17).
+- This season the Bobcats have turned the ball over 20 times, three more than the Red Wolves' takeaways (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.